 Art critic, Curator

 Collection Summary: The papers of art historian, dealer, critic, and curator Katharine Kuh measure 12.1 linear feet and date from 1875-1994, with the bulk of the material dating from 1930-1994.
 Found within the papers are biographical material; correspondence with family, friends and colleagues; personal business records; artwork by various artists; a travel journal; writings by Kuh and others; scrapbooks; printed material; photographs of Kuh and others; and audio recordings of Kuh's lectures and of Daniel Catton Rich reading poetry.

 Biographical/Historical Note: Katharine Kuh (1904-1994) was an art consultant, curator, and critic working in Chicago and New York City.

 Donated 1971-1994 by Katharine Kuh and the Katharine Kuh estate.
 In addition, 147 works of art determined to have been made expressly for Kuh, or dedicated to her, were donated 1995 by the Art Institute of Chicago, which had received them from the Kuh estate along with other works of art in Kuh's collection.

 - Read the Finding Aid for this collection

 - Portions of this collection are available on microfilm reels 265, 267, 2225-2227, and 2288 at Archives of American Art offices, and through interlibrary loan.
 Researchers should note that the arrangement of the collection as described in this finding aid may not reflect the order of the collection on microfilm.

-- Entire collection (excluding art work from Art Institute of Chicago): Authorization to publish, quote, or reproduce requires permission; obtain additional information from AAA Reference staff.
+- Entire collection (excluding art work from Art Institute of Chicago): Authorization to quote or reproduce for purposes of publication requires permission; obtain additional information from AAA Reference staff.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.